open-edge-platform/infra-external/loca-metadata/README.md

 ## Overview

 This sub-repository contains the Lenovo® Open Cloud Automation (LOC-A) Metadata Manager implementation for Edge Infrastructure Manager.
-It ensures the synchronization of locations metadata between LOC-A and Edge Infrastructure Manager.
+It ensures the synchronization of locations metadata between LOC-A and the Edge Infrastructure Manager.

 ## Features